 The amount of people scrolling Instagram has doubled over the past year, thanks in part to the growing popularity of Stories.
 This social platform is continuing to gain traction and for brands, this means the creation of visual content is the key to being seen.

-If you walk through any mall in the US, you’ll notice more and more brick and mortar stores closing shop.
+If you walk through any mall in the US, you’ll notice more and more brick and mortal stores closing shop.
 With the ease and perks of shopping through services such as Amazon Prime, consumers will only increase the amount they are spending online.
 This trend is sure to continue through 2019.